 Per the folks at the University of Florida Institute of Food and Agricultural Sciences Gardening Solutions, a one-inch length of fresh turmeric root equals one tablespoon fresh grated, or one teaspoon ground.

 And how about enjoying the cost savings of propagating your next crop from the tubers you harvest this season?
-And think of the thoughtful gifts you can make by drying and bottling your golden spice for friends and family!
+Think of the thoughtful gifts you can make by drying and bottling your golden spice for friends and family!

 Turmeric Red Lentil Soup with Kale

 Kale adds more nutrients and a pop of color that highlights green against red, making it look as a good as it tastes.
-We eat with our eyes as much as our tongues and stomachs.
+We eat with our eyes as much as our tongues and stomachs, after all.